 Vote on condo matters

-An HOA should have a democratic process, which includes allowing homeowners to vote on everything from the budget to new rules and board members.
+An HOA should have a democratic process that allows homeowners to vote on everything from the budget to new rules and board members.

 Many HOAs also make absentee ballots available for those who cannot be present.